 Canvas wraps are lightweight, easily portable and an economical alternative to traditional framed prints.

 My canvas wraps are created by printing the photo directly onto museum-quality canvas with premium archival inks.
 The full image appears on the front; the portion of the image that wraps around the sides is mirrored from the original so that there is no need to crop the image or have a solid color on the sides.
-The print is then hand stretched, wrapped around a 1.5 inch wooden artist’s stretcher frame and finished with a lustre coating to protect against UV light (fading), scratches and scuffs.
+The print is then hand stretched and wrapped around a 1.5 inch wooden artist’s stretcher frame.

 The surface of canvas prints have a classic canvas texture, and the images come out more muted and subtly colored than on any of the other options here.
-They are made with archival materials, and when stored and displayed properly (i.e. not in direct sunlight), they should last 80 years or more without any visible fading.
+They are made with archival materials, and when stored and displayed properly (i.e. not in direct sunlight), they last a minimum of 80 years without any visible fading.